dnguyenngoc/django-skeleton/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Setup pre-commit hooks: `uv run pre-commit install`
-3. Make your changes
+4. Make your changes
+5. Pre-commit hooks will run automatically on commit
+6. If hooks fail, fix the issues and commit again
-4. Run tests and linting: `uv run ruff check .`
+7. Run tests: `uv run python manage.py test`
-5. Commit your changes
-6. Push to the branch
+8. Push to the branch
-7. Create a Pull Request
+9. Create a Pull Request

 ## License